Kurt Cobain’s Fender Stratocaster (White, “K” Sticker)

 The guitar was finished in white and featured a rosewood neck.
 It had two single-coil pickups (likely original), and an angled humbucker in the bridge position – presumably installed by Kurt himself.
 The model and the brand of this third pickup is at this point unknown.

 One unique thing to this guitar was a “K” sticker placed just behind the bridge – as a reference to an independent record label in Olympia, Washington.
 Kurt had the same design tattooed on his left hand.

 The guitar made it into 1991, but it is unclear what exactly happened to it.
-The last time it was seen seems to be around March 1991, and given the history of rest of Kurt’s guitar, this one probably ended up being destroyed somewhere around that time.
+The last time it was seen seems to be around March 1991, and given the history of the rest of Kurt’s guitars, this one probably ended up being destroyed somewhere around that time.